Work from Home

 Management will not require that the employee present personal equipment to the college unless legally required.

-This FIT Remote Work Program is a pilot that is effective through the fall 2022 convocation.
+This FIT Remote Work Program is a pilot that is effective through the Spring 2023 convocation.
 Data regarding the number of applications and approved/denied status will be provided to the UCE upon expiration of the pilot and then the program will be evaluated for possible extension and/or modification by mutual agreement of the parties.

 Remote Work—An alternate work arrangement that allows employees to conduct some of their work away from the official worksite.
 Under the Remote Work Program, employees will be expected to have a regular in-person presence at the official work location.
 The number of days and which days an individual employee may be allowed to telecommute is determined by management based on operational need.